With No Regrets

 For Finley, building a new life feels as impossible as flying a paper airplane to the moon.
 But maybe, just maybe, with the right help, she will find her whole heart—even if it’s in the very last place she thinks to look.

-I don’t really know where to begin with regards to talking about this story.
+I don’t really know where to begin with regard to talking about this story.
 The idea came to me from two places.
 First, once when I was out of town visiting with family, I was musing aloud about what type of book I should write next.
 My sister suggested that I write a story about a forty-something woman who’s in love with her much younger trainer.
 As you might imagine, that scenario was playing out in real life for said sister—wink, wink.
 Which was a good thing because she was able to help me create Josh’s strong, yet sympathetic character.
 The second dates back eight years to when I was recovering from chemotherapy.
 Coincidentally, that was also about the same time I started writing.
 When I told friends and family that I was writing a book, they all assumed it was cancer related.
 Ugh!
 Why would I want to relive that?
 But as I started outlining for this story, I thought, what if I weaved everything I learned from my experience with cancer into a work of fiction?
 You know, the whole two birds, one stone thing.

 And Voila!
 With No Regrets was born.